jritt1337/Azure-AD/README.md

 # On-premises Active Directory Deployed using Microsoft Azure
-This is a tutorial outlining the setup and deployment of Active Directory using Azure Virtual Machines.
+This is a tutorial outlining the setup and deployment of Active Directory using Azure Virtual Machines, as well as joining clients to the domain.

 ## Environments and Technologies Used
 - Microsoft Azure